qoomon/Jira-Issue-Card-Printer/README.md

 So long
 Bengt

-## Licence
+## License
 It is free for personal and professional purpose.

-**You are not allowed to change and host this boockmarklet under your own github account.**
+**You are not allowed to change and host this bookmarklet under your own github account.**

 You may fork this project to contribute.